rodroadl/algebraic-topology/docs/_source/ch0/two-criteria-for-homotopy-equivalence.rst

 Again let us defer the proof and look at some examples.

+.. _Example 0.11:

 .. container:: no-indent

-    .. _Example 0.11:

     .. image:: fig/example0-11.png
         :width: 30%
         :align: right

     **Example 0.11**.
-Let us rederive the result in :hoverxref:`Example 0.8 <Example 0.8>` that a sphere with two points identified is homotopy equivalent to :math:`S^1 \vee S^2`.
+Let us rederive the result in :ref:`Example 0.8 <Example 0.8>` that a sphere with two points identified is homotopy equivalent to :math:`S^1 \vee S^2`.
 The sphere with two points identified can be obtained by attaching :math:`S^2` to :math:`S^1` by a map that wraps a closed arc :math:`A` in :math:`S^2` around :math:`S^1`,